Menu

 • Downers like benzodiazepines and opioids seem to counteract MDMA, tempting some users to dangerously megadose seeking desired effects.

 In summary, several factors are likely contributing to rising ecstasy-related deaths – primarily increased MDMA purity in circulation.
 But changing user demographics and patterns of polydrug use also play a role.
 Harm reduction strategies should address all these areas.
 Most importantly, public education on proper dosing is critical, as purity seems set to remain high.
+For more background information, see our guide on ecstasy and how to keep yourself safe.

 Reduce Your Risk of Harm When Taking MDMA